Automatic segmentation of Organs at Risk in Head and Neck cancer patients from CT and MRI scans: Materials and Methods

-The MRI and the two generated CT volumes were stacked in a vector as input to the nnU-Net pipeline.
-Default parameters were used for model architecture with the 3D full-resolution model.
-A 5-fold cross-validation was used to train five models, each for 1000 epochs, on different splits (training 80\%/validation 20\%) of the dataset.
+OAR categories representing bilateral structures (e.g., right and left optic nerves) were combined as one component during training, resulting in 22 OAR categories, a reduction from the 30 OARs.
+The cropped CT and registered MRI volumes were stacked in a vector as input to the nnU-Net pipeline~\parencite{isensee_nnu-net_2021,isensee2024nnu} (version 2.5.2).
+Using the default nnU-Net 3D full-resolution configuration, the automatically adapted architecture for our dataset comprised six stages with 32, 64, 128, 256, 320, and 320 feature maps.
+All volumes were resampled to the median CT spacing in the training dataset, which is 0.64 mm by 0.64 mm by 2 mm for the HaN-Seg dataset and 0.63 mm by 0.63 mm by 1.25 mm for the expanded dataset presented in Section~\ref{sec:dataset_expansion}.
+A five-fold cross-validation was used to train five models from scratch for 1000 epochs with a batch size of eight, on different splits (training 80\%/validation 20\%) of the dataset.
 The Dice-Cross Entropy sum, which is the summation of the Dice loss and Cross Entropy loss, was used as the loss function.
 All default nnU-Net augmentations, including spatial transformations, were used.
-To help generalize despite the small dataset size, the elastic deformation augmentation was enabled.
 Mirroring augmentation was only activated across the sagittal axis.
-To accommodate learning from both data modalities, i.e. CT and MRI scans, the nnU-Net model architecture was customized by incorporating a Modality Dropout~\parencite{7169562,10.1007/978-3-319-55050-3_8,10.1007/978-3-031-16443-9_43}.
-The developed Modality Dropout randomly selected one of the following three scenarios with equal probability: (1) only the two CT channels were utilized while the MRI channel was set to zero, (2) only the MRI channel was utilized while the CT channels were zeroed out, or (3) all three channels were used simultaneously.
-The best model in each fold was chosen to be the model with the lowest validation loss value during training and was then used for inference.
+To accommodate learning from both data modalities, the Modality Dropout (MD)~\parencite{7169562, 10.1007/978-3-319-55050-3_8, 10.1007/978-3-031-16443-9_43} augmentation was adapted to the CT-MRI modalities, and incorporated into the nnU-Net pipeline.
+The developed MD randomly selected one of the following three scenarios with equal probability: (1) only the CT channel was utilized while the MRI channel was set to zero, (2) only the MRI channel was utilized while the CT channel was set to zero, or (3) both channels were used simultaneously.

+For each fold, the model checkpoint that maximized the exponential moving average of the pseudo-Dice score, as computed by the nnU-Net framework on the internal validation set during training, was selected and used for inference.
+Figure~\ref{Fig:ProposedApproach} presents a schematic overview of the proposed approach.